richard-hartmann/fastcubicspline/README.md

 and spawn a shell using that environment `poetry shell`.
 Now you can check if the tests pass with `pytest`.
+`poetry install` should build the cython extension which you cen check with `pytest -v -k cython`.

 In case of poetry errors, you might want to get the latest poetry version with `poetry self update`.